Fr Rutilio Grande’s martyrdom marked the beginning of a campaign of persecution of the Church in El Salvador.

 Rutilio preached and spoke with passion and clarity about the injustices suffered by the rural population and he stood with them as they organised to seek land reform and social development.
 The landowners came to see Rutilio’s pastoral programmes as a great threat to their interests.

 On 22 February 2020, Pope Francis declared that Rutilio Grande, along with his two companions Manuel Solorzano and Nelson Lemus, were martyred in hatred of the faith.
-On 22 January 2022, they will be officially declared 'Blesseds' at a ceremony in San Salvador, where Cardinal Rosa Chávez will be the main celebrant.
+On 22 January 2022, they were officially declared 'Blesseds' at a ceremony in San Salvador, where Cardinal Rosa Chávez was the main celebrant.
 You can read his homily from the beatification below.

 The best English language biography of Rutilio is a book by Rhina Guidos, 'Rutilio Grande - A Table for All', published by Liturgical Press.
 There is also the excellent book on Archbishop Romero and Rutilio by Ana Maria Pineda 'Romero and Grande - Companions on the Journey' published in the US by Lectio Publishing.
 There is a useful analysis of Rutilio by Thomas Kelly, ‘When the Gospel Grows Feet’.
 It is complemented by Kelly’s more recent ‘Rutilio Grande SJ: Homilies and Writings’ which, as the title suggests, is a translation of various of Rutilio’s texts and sermons.
 Both are available on Amazon.